-She was eventually fired.
+She was eventually fired by HP.
 Later, it was difficult for me to refrain from writing a “I told you so” piece in 2004.

 Merger fever peaked in 2007.
-But the next year mergers plummeted to $1.97 trillion.
+But the next year mergers plummeted to $1.97 trillion in value.

 Finance pros are naturally concerned about money.
 Also at-risk are credit ratings and the improbability of profits after a merger.